 Husband’s take: He didn’t try it.
 I told him he could pick around the rhubarb and that there wasn’t a lot of it in the cake, but he still passed on this one.
 More for me!
 Oh wait, it is in the trash.
 Darn that moment of strong will-power.

 Changes I would make: More rhubarb next time.

 And that is just because it has been awhile since I posted a picture of my cutie.
-It is for the family members who read my blog.

 What is your favorite rhubarb recipe?
 Are you a rhubarb lover or a rhubarb hater?